Allergic Reactions (FOI)

 How many people epi pens have been issued over the past 10 years?
-Please break this down by year.
+Can you break this down by year?

-How many people have visited hospital because of an allergic reaction in Jersey over the past 10 years?
-Please break this down by year.
+How many people have visited hospital because of an allergic reaction in Jersey over the past 10 years? - Could you break this down by year?

-How many of those have been anaphylactic reactions?
-Please break this down by year.
+How many of those have been anaphylactic reactions? – Could you break this down by year?

-How many people have died due to an allergic reaction in Jersey?
-Please break this down by year.
+How many people have died due to an allergic reaction in Jersey – Could you note the year?

-How many people have had life changing injuries due to an allergic reaction in Jersey?
-Please break this down by year.
+How many people have had life changing injuries due to an allergic reaction in Jersey – Could you note the year?

 How many people have had allergic reactions as a result of consuming food or drink in a hospitality venue over the past ten years?
-Please break this down by year.
+Could you break this down by year?

 How many complaints have there been about allergic reactions from food or drink consumed in a hospitality venue in Jersey over the past ten years?
-Please break this down by year.
+Could you break this down by year?